Guiding Principles for Nonprofit, State-Based, and State-Chartered Organizations

 - Prominently disclose the annual percentage rate, financing costs, total cost of the loan, and other terms and benefits to the borrower prior to loan origination.

-- Offer one or more flexible repayment options to meet the needs of families’ varying financial situations.
-This may include grace periods, deferment, forbearance, temporary reduced payment plans, in-school interest-only payments, immediate repayment, refinancing options, or varying repayment term options.
+Offer one or more flexible repayment options to meet the needs of families’ varying financial situations.
+This may include grace periods, deferment, forbearance, temporary reduced payment plans, in-school interest-only payments, immediate repayment, refinancing options, disaster payment relief, varying repayment term options, or no pre-payment penalties.

 - Proactively communicate with borrowers and cosigners to inform them of their rights, responsibilities, and repayment options.